MichaelGudovsky/AdversarialExamples/README.md

 With the pre-trained models' existence and a small test set, we have a demo run to see the perturbation and evaluate it.
 Because of the small test set' the accuracy is not as reported in the research

+In order to see the images from different models and SNR look in the folder result_images.

+The folder saliency map is added as part of our research for universal perturbation